 - Demonstrate a basic knowledge of biological systems and associated laboratory/field skills - Demonstrate proficiency in communicating information in a variety of formats, including verbal, written, and symbolic (mathematical) channels - Articulate the ethical issues and Jesuit values surrounding the practice and direction of biological research, marketing, and/or acquisition, storage, and transfer of patient/user data - Synthesize the interaction among business, communication, marketing, and biology in the context of biohealth product development - 3.
-Explain how the institution will: - a) provide for assessment of student achievement of learning outcomes in the program b) document student achievement of learning outcomes in the program
+Explain how the institution will: - a) provide for assessment of student achievement of learning outcomes in the program Assessment of student learning outcomes will be conducted according to the schedule as indicated in Appendix A. - b) document student achievement of learning outcomes in the program